colinbeales/FunctionsWorkshop2018/docs/Lab4-Deploying.md

 func azure functionapp fetch-app-settings FunctionsWorkshop2018
 ```

-This will write the settings from the portal to your ```local.settings.json``` file in the root of your FunctionApp folder.
+This will write the settings from the portal to your ```local.settings.json``` file in the root of your Function App folder.
 It will append the existing local settings.

 Verify that settings file still has the following settings:
 - ```azurefunctions-queues```